Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Observations and data

-Comparing the two indicators of velocity uncertainty, we find that they all decrease when resolution improves, matching our presentative assumptions. $\sigma_{\mathrm{V}2}$ is one time larger than $\sigma_{\mathrm{V}1}$, which we consider as more reasonable gives a stricter constraint.
-To some extent, however, the two evaluators originate from certain features in spectra and ignore the undergoing physics and systematics discussed in \cite{25-MNRAS08-Liske}.
-Due to their potential drawbacks, we use them out of expediency and still need to build a widely accepted definition of uncertainty.
+Comparing the former two indicators of velocity uncertainty, we find that they all decrease when resolution improves, matching our presentative assumptions. $\sigma_{\mathrm{V}2}$ is almost one time larger than $\sigma_{\mathrm{V}1}$, which we consider as more reasonable gives a stricter constraint, for its derivation is more theoretical and less affected by geometirc and numerical process, while it still contains same spectral information such as SNR and resolution.
+The two evaluators originate from certain features in spectra and ignore the undergoing physics and systematics discussed in Liske et al. \cite{25-MNRAS08-Liske}. $\sigma_{\mathrm{V}3}$ keeps constant under consistent parameters, and is more closer to $\sigma_{\mathrm{V}1}$ in every case supporting our decision to adopt $\sigma_{\mathrm{V}1}$, while we must remember that $\sigma_{\mathrm{V}3}$ is a temporary tool and even captures much less data details.
+Due to these drawbacks, we use them especially the well-performed $\sigma_{\mathrm{V}1}$ out of expediency and still need to find a better uncertainty standard with more clear physics and data considerations.

 Aiming to trace cosmic acceleration, the most serious question we encounter is how to improve spectral resolution and decrease the velocity uncertainty at the same time.
-High-resolved data demand more observation time, while the current uncertainty is still three magnitudes larger than the theoretically predicted acceleration and does not halve when the resolution improves by two orders of magnitude.
-It is necessary to prolong the integration time per DLA because the 10min is too short and can not help us reach the limitation of velocity uncertainty that FAST baseband data can offer.
+High-resolved data demand more observation time, while the current uncertainty does not halve when the resolution improves by two orders of magnitude.
+It is necessary to prolong the integration time per DLA because the 10 min is too short and can not help us reach the limitation of velocity uncertainty that FAST baseband data can offer.

-The biggest technical problem is the process of mass data.
-Though a 10MHz band would satisfy our need, the FAST baseband provides 500MHz data before Fourier Transform, raising a rigorous demand on the computational capacity in the FAST site and the potential optimization of our FFT program.
+The biggest technical problem is the process of massive data.
+Though a 10 MHz band would satisfy our need, the FAST baseband provides 500 MHz data before Fourier Transform, raising a rigorous demand on the computational capacity in the FAST site and the potential optimization of our FFT program.

 Without adequate integration time, the fluctuations in lines rise with the increase of resolution.
 In this case, com and cheb are not good, while arPLS is invalid for its abnormal behavior near the peak.
-We should update the model parameters in arPLS at the different scenarios or find a finer baseline fitting against the multiplied amount of data.
+We should update the model parameters in arPLS at the different scenarios or find a finer baseline fitting.
 The new method must take apart global subtle baseline variations from local trivial and sharp interference, where their boundary gradually blurs.